stac-extensions/ceos-ard/optical.md

 unless the links are specific for each Item and/or differ between the Items.
 If that's the case, they must be provided per Item.

-In addition to the links defined in specific extensions above, the relation types may listed in the table below can be used.
+In addition to the links defined in specific extensions above, the relation types listed in the table below can be used.

 | Relation Type | Req.      | Description |
 | ------------- | --------- | ----------- |